telerik/fiddler-everywhere-docs/knowledge-base/capture-and-inspect-web-traffic.md

 Fiddler Everywhere can capture web traffic (for example, from a browser) made via HTTP or HTTPS.
 The captured traffic is listed as __sessions__ in the [__Live Traffic__]({%slug web-sessions-list%}).

-The steps to capture web traffic is given below:
+The steps to capture web traffic are given below:

 1. Open Fiddler Everywhere and focus the main [__Live Traffic__ tab.]({%slug web-sessions-list%}).
 Make sure that __Live Traffic__ switch is set to __Capturing__.
 To stop capturing the live traffic, switch it back to __Paused__.